slinga-homebrew/Save-Game-Extractor/README.md

 * When your transfer is complete, stop the minimodem process
 * Run the Python script on the transmitted data: python3 sgex.py mysave.bin
-    * The script should create the save game based on the transmitted data
+    * The script should create the save game (in .BUP format) based on the transmitted data

 ![Receive](screenshots/transmit_minimodem.png)

+## .BUP File Format
+SGEX outputs saves in the .BUP save format.
+The format is documented in [Save Game BUP Scripts](https://github.com/slinga-homebrew/Save-Game-BUP-Scripts) along with a script to convert between .BUP and raw saves.

 ## Frequently Asked Questions
 * Can I copy saves from a backup cartridge?
 Answer: yes.